Old School Football Kit Launches

 Ironically, Umbro’s tagline in 1981 was ‘The Choice of Champions’, it proved to be no empty advertising gesture, with Villa lifting the league title that season.

-If the kit design started to get more serious (and fancy) as the eighties grew old due to companies like Danish brand Hummel, the smiles were still there.
+If the kit design started to get more serious (and fancy) towards the backend of the 1980’s, especially with the likes of Danish brand Hummel upping the game, the smiles were still there.

 The Age of Seriousness